 The most important thing to remember when claiming tax deductions or credits for your business is to keep detailed documentation of all your business expenses.
 Find a secure place to keep your receipts, invoices, and other proof of spending throughout the year.
 You can make tax time even easier on yourself by categorizing these files by deduction.

-The last thing any business owner needs is to be hit with an unexpected tax bill—especially if you don’t have the funds to pay it.
+Any business owner doesn’t need an unexpected tax bill, especially if they don’t have the funds to pay it.
 In reality, however, most businesses pay up to 30% in taxes each year, so it’s a good idea to have at least that much set aside to cover your own tax bill (assuming you haven’t been paying quarterly taxes throughout the year).

 Many business owners find it helpful to set aside a set percentage of their business income each year to help pay for taxes.
 This can take some of the sting out of your tax bill when the time comes to pay up.